is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 ### Redirect http:// to https://

-## How do I update to the latest version?
+## How to upgrade the website to the latest version.

 ```shell
 pkill -F /var/run/blog.pid # Stop Rails web server